keepthrifty/keepthrifty.github.io/_posts/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition.md

 ---
 layout: post
 title: "Guide: Create a Spreadsheet Dashboard for the Price of a Day of Retirement"
+description: "I'll walk you through making your own awesome spreadsheet to calculate your personal exchange rate between retirement days and money"
 author: keepthrifty
 author_email: chris@keepthrifty.com
 date: 2016-09-25